951261/X-Store/README.md

 Not affiliated with the [free60 project](https://free60.org)

 ## NOTICE: Currently Broken
 Vimm has added some anti scraping measures, so X-Store is currently not working.
-See [#52](https://github.com/951261/X-Store/issues/52)
+See [#52](https://github.com/951261/X-Store/issues/52).
+[Vimm wrote a post](https://vimm.net/bbs/?p=viewPost&Post=39033) on why this was done (mainly due to web bots and vibe-coded download managers).
+These reasons are similar to why Myrient shut down.
+If you want to support Vimm's Lair, consider disabling you ad blocker whilst on the site.
+P.S.
+I have no affiliation with Vimm's Lair, I just believe it is a pretty cool website.

 ## What is it?